Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-In 840 a church was built on this site dedicated to St Demetrius of Thessalonica.
-It was renovated in 1070 and dedicated to St Bartholomew.
-In 1291 Bartolomeo Querini, the Bishop of Castello had a hospice built here for the elderly and the infirm also dedicated to San Bartolomeo.
-This complex was taken over by the Friars Minor (the Minim Friars) in 1580, who converted the hospice to a monastery eight years later and rebuilt the church in its current form, with the continued patronage of the Querini family.
-It was consecrated on August 8th 1619.
-The monastery was suppressed in 1806, became a barracks and was demolished in 1855 (1885?) to make way for the building of a school .
+In 840 a church was built on this site dedicated to Saint Demetrius of Thessalonica.
+It was renovated in 1070 and dedicated to Saint Bartholomew.
+In 1291 Bartolomeo Querini, the Bishop of Castello had a hospice built here for the elderly and the infirm, also dedicated to Saint Bartholomew, his name saint.
+This complex was taken over by the Friars Minor (the Minims) in the 1580s.
+They converted the hospice to a monastery and rebuilt the church in its current form from 1588, with the continued patronage of the Querini family.
+It was consecrated on August 8th 1619, dedicated to the Minims' founder Saint Francis of Paola.

 Interior